Introduction

 Pearls and Other Issues

-2. The most common type of ASD is an ostium secundum defect.
+- The most common type of ASD is the ostium secundum defect.

 Enhancing Healthcare Team Outcomes

-Improving healthcare team outcomes in patients with atrial septal defects requires an interprofessional team with strong input from the patient's pediatrician, primary care physician and nurse practitioner.
-In most cases, ASD is first diagnosed by the primary provider and the patient referred to the cardiologist.
+Improving health outcomes for patients with ASDs requires an interprofessional team, with significant input from the patient's pediatrician, primary care physician, and nurse practitioner.
+In most cases, ASD is initially diagnosed by the primary provider, who then refers the patient to a cardiologist.

-Due to the challenges of the disease, and family concerns, it is important for the nurse to assist with family education.
-The family must be taught about the signs and symptoms of complications and when the patient should return for further evaluation.
-The nurse should assist in making sure the patient has regular follow-up appointments.
-In followup after the procedure, the nurse should monitor the patient for changes in vital signs and any development of a new murmur or insidious unexplained fever.
-Open communication between the interprofessional team is recommended to ensure the best outcomes with minimal complications.
+Due to the challenges of the disease and family concerns, the nurse plays an important role in family education.
+The family must be taught the signs and symptoms of complications and when the patient should return for further evaluation.
+The nurse should help ensure the patient has regular follow-up appointments.
+During follow-up after the procedure, the nurse should monitor the patient for changes in vital signs, new murmurs, or unexplained fever.
+Open communication between the interprofessional team is recommended to achieve the best outcomes with minimal complications.

 Media